tmgthb/Autonomous-Agents/README.md

 [WGSR-Bench: Wargame-based Game-theoretic Strategic Reasoning Benchmark for Large Language Models](http://arxiv.org/abs/2506.10264v1)

-- WGSR-Bench: introduces, "a wargame-based benchmark for large language models", with Environmental situational awareness, Opponent risk assessment, and Policy generation components, where "it systematically assesses strategic reasoning abilities using wargame scenarios".
+- WGSR-Bench: introduces, "a wargame-based benchmark for LLMs", with Environmental situational awareness, Opponent risk assessment, and Policy generation components, where "it systematically assesses strategic reasoning abilities using wargame scenarios".
 - The benchmark evaluates LLMs' capabilities in multi-agent decision-making, intent inference, and counterfactual reasoning within a high-complexity wargame environment.
 - It employs a structured cognitive framework (S-POE) and utilizes real adversarial wargame data for comprehensive evaluation and analysis.